-The following table sets forth summary information regarding the number and value of shares acquired upon exercise of options in 2005 and options held as of December 31, 2005 for our Named Executive Officers.
-Amounts shown in the "Value of Unexercised In-the-Money Options at December 31, 2005" column are based on the closing market price on December 30, 2005 of \$8.36 per share, without taking into account any taxes that may be payable in connection with the transaction, multiplied by the number of shares underlying the option, less the aggregate exercise price payable for the shares.
+The following table sets forth summary information regarding the number and value of shares acquired upon exercise of options in 2004 and options held as of December 31, 2004 for our Chief Executive Officer and each of our most highly compensated executive officers.
+Amounts shown in the "Value of Unexercised In-the-Money Options at December 31, 2004" column are based on the closing market price on December 31, 2004 of \$24.42 per share, without taking into account any taxes that may be payable in connection with the transaction, multiplied by the number of shares underlying the option, less the aggregate exercise price payable for the shares.
+The share numbers set forth in the table reflect a one-for-nine reverse split of shares of our outstanding common stock on June 24, 2003.